sanketwagh147/cape/README.md

  1. Install the [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) package manager on your computer.

- 2. Open Anaconda Prompt and create a new environment with the following command:
+ 2. Open Anaconda Prompt and create a new environment with the following command: <br>
 	 `conda create -n nrcapital python=3.10`

- 3. Activate the new environment.
+ 3. Activate the new environment.<br>
 	 `conda activate nrcapital`

  4. If you don't have a folder for your projects, create one anywhere on your computer.
-In Anaconda Prompt, navigate to the project folder where you want to store project files.
+In Anaconda Prompt, navigate to the project folder where you want to store project files.<br>
 	 `cd C:\Users\JohnDoe\Projects`

  5. Clone the NRCapital project repository into your environment.
-This downloads the project's files to your environment.
+This downloads the project's files to your environment. <br>
 	 `git clone https://github.com/nathanramoscfa/nrcapital.git`

- 6. Install the project's dependencies into your environment.
+ 6. Install the project's dependencies into your environment. <br>
 	 `python setup.py install`

- 7. Navigate to folder containing the application's `manage.py` file.
+ 7. Navigate to folder containing the application's `manage.py` file. <br>
 	 `cd C:\Users\JohnDoe\Projects\nrcapital\django_apps\mysite`

- 8. Run the project's server.
+ 8. Run the project's server. <br>
 	 `python manage.py runserver`

  9. Open a web browser like Google Chrome and visit [127.0.0.1:8000/forecast/](127.0.0.1:8000/forecast/).